KeYANG813/COMP90024Group33/App/README.md

 ## Directory structure
 ## Repo Structure
-- `/AURIN`
+- `/data`
-  - `/income_mel` : preprocessing melbourne income data from
-  - `/language` : basic configration of crawler on hosts
+  - `/language` : preprocessing language distribution in 5 different cities
+  - And some processed old tweets data stored in CSV
+- `/old_tweets`
+  - Code used to process the old tweet data
 - `/static`
   - `/css`: CSS styles for frontend
   - `/font`:  font for frontend